hiramRV/hiramRV/README.md

 ## Hi/Hola 👋!
 My name is Hiram from Guatemala.
 I'm an electronic engineer currently studying for a Master's degree in Data Science at Stockholm University.
-Even tho I never had a developer role, I have coded small features since I started working, and I always take the opportunity to learn something new.
+I have coded features since my first job, and I always take the opportunity to learn something new.

 Currently a Data & Analytics intern at [Velory](https://velory.com/). ;
 If I'm not in front of the computer, you can find me outdoors or exploring new music.